 Additionally, potential impacts to these groups could be minimized by improvements to infrastructure.
 However, the cost of these improvements to USAID and PVOs, as well as warehouse ownership issues, may preclude implementation of improvements.
-Infrastructure improvements are recommended as a mitigation measure (the PEMMP, Annex T-7) since in certain cases, funding may be available.
+Infrastructure improvements are recommended as a mitigation measure since in certain cases, funding may be available.